 Another advantage is that it improves communication among family members.
 Most families do not necessarily have abusive or negative relationships, but there can be a severe lack of communication.
 Some families have little emotional involvement in one another’s activities.

 In addition to improving communication, therapy also gives loved ones an opportunity to voice their feelings.
-When the person in recovery was a full addict, bridges could have been burned.
-It allows family members to clearly say how the addiction made them feel.
+When the person in recovery was still using, bridges could have been burned.
+Therapy allows family members to clearly say how the addiction made them feel.
 Through therapy, relationships can be mended.
 People have a chance to open their hearts and positive change can occur as a result.

 Developing a Recovery Plan That Works